ros-industrial/ros2_quality_assurance_guidelines/tutorials/google-sanitizer.rst

    colcon test --build-base=build-asan --install-base=install-asan \
    --event-handlers sanitizer_report+

-2 files would be generated once the testing is done, which contains the result of the test: *test_results.xml, sanitizer_report.csv*
+2 files would be generated once the testing is done, which contains the results of the test: *test_results.xml, sanitizer_report.csv*

 Thread Sanitiser
 ----------------